-Documentation - Documentation is a written or printed statement on paper, or recorded electronically and is used in multiple contexts, which include:
+Documentation - A written or printed statement on paper, or recorded electronically, which is used in multiple contexts, including:

-- The process of the reviewer recording information and explaining case circumstances related to each element under review as a part of the overall QC process. - A written or printed statement on paper, or recorded electronically, that is used as verification of an element.
+- The process of reviewers recording information and explaining verification of household circumstances related to each element under review as a part of the overall QC process. - A written or printed statement on paper, or recorded electronically, that is used as verification of an element.
 Note that while documentation standards, as found in Chapter 5, require that written documents or forms must be used if available; the documentation of a verbal statement of verification may also be used when written or paper statements cannot be obtained.